antoine3000/dok-antoine/content/fabac-assignments/2020-02-03-project-management/index.md

 ## My computer

 Few months ago, I decided to switch from the closed Apple ecosystem to the wonderful and open world of Linux.
 I'm running [Elementary OS](https://elementary.io/), a distribution based on Ubuntu, on a mid-2014 macbook pro.
-This machine isn't the more convenient to run a Linux distribution but I'll keep using it as long as I can, even if I have some tiny hardware issues, simply because the more sustainable computer is the one I already have.
+This machine isn't the more convenient to run a Linux distribution but I will keep using it as long as I can, even if I have some tiny hardware issues, simply because the more sustainable computer is the one I already have.

 - Text editor: [VSCodium](https://vscodium.com/) + [NeoVim](https://neovim.io/)
 - Terminal: [Terminator](https://github.com/software-jessies-org/jessies/wiki/Terminator)